Scissors for Lefty: Biography

-Three of the band's members, Bryan Garza, Peter Krimmel and James Krimmel, met in San Luis Obispo while attending college, and later moved to San Francisco.
+Three of the band members, Bryan Garza, Peter Krimmel and James Krimmel, met in San Luis Obispo while attending college, and later moved to San Francisco.
 The band consists of two sets of families : Bryan, Robby, Steve and Eric Garza, with Peter and James Krimmel.

 Scissors For Lefty has released three full-length albums.
 The first, Bruno in 2005, was self-produced and released by the band.
 Underhanded Romance was released by Eenie Meenie Records on June 12, 2007, and on the iTunes Store on May 29, 2007.
 A 5-song EP, Consumption Junction, was released on October 24, 2008.
 The third full-length album, Bangs & Lashes, was released on iTunes on October 29, 2014.
 The video for the title track was released on May 6, 2013.

 A local radio station, Live 105, chose the band to play on the main stage of its BFD 2007 festival, along with Bloc Party, Social Distortion, Queens of the Stone Age, Interpol and Kaiser Chiefs.
 Each year, Live 105 chooses a local band it thinks has a good chance to be successful, and givesit a chance to play to a much bigger audience.
 BFD was held at the Shoreline Amphitheater on June 9, 2007.

 Scissors For Lefty has toured with Arctic Monkeys, The Smashing Pumpkins, Erasure, Fiery Furnaces, Dirty Pretty Things, The Matches, The 1990s, The Hedrons, Juliette and the Licks, Locksley, French Kicks, Fiery Furnaces and Metric.